 2. 1986 Jerry Rice Topps RC #161

 Jerry Rice is considered by many to be the greatest wide receiver in NFL history.
-Rice had the luxury of playing with two great quarterbacks in Joe Montana and Steve Young but also had some of the best route-running skills that we have ever seen.
+Rice had the luxury of playing with two great quarterbacks in Joe Montana and Steve Young but also had some of the best route-running skills we have ever seen.
 Pair those skills with silky hands and freak-of-nature athleticism and it’s no wonder why Rice was as dominant as he was.

 Rice has written his name all over the record book and his records are even more impressive when you consider that he didn’t play in the overly pass-heavy NFL of today.